I’ve got Technology, Data, and Media. Here’s how i use them.

 In order to face challenges related to the complex and fragmented administrative, legislative and technological landscape in the region, TI commissioned research to develop a conceptual model of information to document the current situation and pave the way forward.

-Our methodology, models and proof of concept are being implemented and published in the World Bank Land and Poverty conference.
+Our methodology, models and proof of concept were implemented and published in the World Bank Land and Poverty conference.

 Vodafone Greece was facing issues with one of their application servers, causing performance degradation and downtime.

-Commissioned for 1 day to propose solutions, i conducted stress tests, investigated and documented what-if scenarios.
+Commissioned to propose solutions, i conducted stress tests, investigated and documented what-if scenarios.

 A report was delivered to document findings and server performance was optimized based on those.